akeneo/pim-helpcenter/content/md/imports-exports/product-export-builder.md

 For instance, with 4 products and 2 exported locales fr_FR and en_US:

-- Product A: complete on fr_FR, uncomplete on en_US
+- Product A: complete in fr_FR, incomplete in en_US
-- Product B: uncomplete on fr_FR, complete on en_US
+- Product B: incomplete in fr_FR, complete in en_US
-- Product C: complete on fr_FR, complete on en_US
+- Product C: complete in fr_FR, complete in en_US
-- Product D: uncomplete on fr_FR, uncomplete on en_US
+- Product D: incomplete in fr_FR, incomplete in en_US

 Exported products according to each completeness option for the locales fr_FR and en_US: